Table of Contents

 Visiting a different culture or geographic location often means that the local food will be different from what you are accustomed to.
 As a denture wearer, local food options will play a role in where you will dine and what types of food you will eat on vacation.

 You will want to identify those dishes that are either difficult to chew or may be extremely tough in texture.
 The last thing you want is to break or fracture your dentures or artificial tooth or teeth.

-Pack Wisely To Include A Denture Travel Kit
+Pack Wisely – Include A Denture Travel Kit

 Keep your denture supplies and spare dentures in your carry-on bag to avoid losing them in your checked luggage.
 However, be sure to confirm with the airlines you intend to fly on as to what is and is not permitted as carry-on luggage.
 Ideally, you should have a denture travel case with all the essentials you will need to have with you when you are traveling with dentures.

 That kit will be complete with a container for soaking your false teeth overnight, a denture brush, a small washcloth, travel-sized mouthwash, travel-size denture adhesive, soaking tablets, breath mints, and a travel-size tube of denture cleaning paste.

-If You Have Them, Pack Back-Up Dentures As Well
+Pack A Set Of Back-Up Dentures As Well

 You already know that dentures are expensive.
 Having to repair or replace them while away from home on a vacation could become an even costlier situation.
 This is why having a backup set of false teeth makes good sense.

 You most certainly do not want to crack, break or lose your uppers or lowers but with a spare set carefully packed in your denture brush travel case, you won’t have to deal with an unexpected expense.
 You may never need them, but if you do, you’ll be glad you packed them.